WELCOME TO EQUAL LIVES VOLUNTEERING!

 ROLE OVERVIEW

-Greet customers and support them to rent the equipment
+Greet customers and support them to hire the right equipment

 Keep the site clean and tidy